henryhenrychen/Tacotron-pytorch/README.md

                             --checkpoint-path <CHECKPOINT_PATH> \
                             --config config/config.yaml
 ```
-# text input should be pinyin.
-You can use [pypinyin](https://pypi.org/project/pypinyin/) to translate your characters

 ## Samples
 All the samples can be found [here](https://github.com/henryhenrychen/Tacotron-pytorch/tree/master/samples).
 These samples are generated after 140k updates.